demjanp/arch14cz_frontend/README.md

 ### Publishing the Frontend

-1. Edit the `db_connect.php` file to reflect the correct the hostname, database name, username and password.
+1. Edit the `db_connect.php` file to reflect the correct the hostname, database name, username and password of the Arch14CZ frontend database.
 2. Upload all project files to the root directory on the web server.

 ## Contact: <a name="contact"></a>